 Anyone who has known me at any time over the last 30-plus years figures out pretty quickly how much I love baseball, or what my little league coach fondly refers to as “the greatest game in the world.”
 Sure, some people find it boring, dismissing its languid pace for the flashier basketball or more-bang-for-buck football, and that’s fine; to each their own.
 Me, I like my game like I dig my blues guitars: let it breathe.

-I’d like to say this love is somehow genetic — gratuitous and proud plug alert — but my relation to St. Louis Cardinal legend Stan Musial came about only through his marriage to one of my grandfather’s cousins.
-No matter, as my father instilled a respect for and interest in the game from the time I could throw a ball.
+Fortunately, my love for baseball’s blessed with genetics — gratuitous and proud plug alert — through my relation to St. Louis Cardinal legend Stan Musial, and my father instilled a respect for and interest in the game from the time I could throw a ball.
 Couldn’t effectively catch a ball till a couple years later, but that’s an eight-years-old-and-doomed-to-right-field story for another time.

 Games of pickle (some folks call it “run-down”) on the side yard, whiffle-ball in the back yard and summers at Howland, Ohio’s Mines Fields sealed the love-affair deal.
 Life lessons of never quitting even though you’re down six runs with two outs in the bottom of the last inning (we rattled off seven runs to get the win and the championship), heeding paternal advice to never look at a third strike, athleticism and camaraderie, and so on.